Traditional African dance: videos from streaming databases

 Moko Jumbie: Traditional Stilt Walkers (Filmakers Library database) / Filmakers LIbrary, 1992) - traditional "dancing spirits," of Jakaba, of Mali, Senegal and Guinea, West Africa - costumed, masked stilt walkers - are shown in New York City, the Caribbean, and West Africa.
 The art, craft, dance and history of these mokio jumbie are documented in this award-winning film. (ca. 16 min.)

-Dancing Through West Africa (Filmakers Library database, with transcript; Dance in Video database) / Filmakers Library, 1987 - featuring Chuck Davis, exploring native dancing traditions of Senegal and Gambia.
+Dancing Through West Africa (Filmakers Library database; Dance in Video database) / Filmakers Library, 1987 - featuring Chuck Davis, exploring native dancing traditions of Senegal and Gambia.
 Also on DVD, Music/Media Library GV1713 S46 D36 2004.
 (29 min.)

 Drums of Dagbon (Films on Demand database) / Films for the Humanities & Sciences, 1984 - this film, featuring people from Dagbon in northern Ghana, West Africa, is full of dance content that can be accessed easily in segments.
 (58 min.)